-- Aim to provide a high standard of education in a safe, secure and stimulating environment, in line with policies and key information which can be found on our school website. - Provide all children with appropriate access to learning experiences and not disadvantage any child from taking part on the grounds of their gender, ethnicity, background or culture, Special Educational Need or Disability, or any other discriminatory factor. - Welcome and encourage parents' interest and involvement in school life. - Contact parents or guardians if there is a problem with an accident or illness, school attendance or punctuality. - Let parents or guardians know about any concerns or problems that affect their child's work, behaviour or wellbeing. - Actively support parents or guardians with resolving problems or improving outcomes for children. - Arrange Consultation Evenings and send home a termly written academic progress report. - Keep parents informed about school activities through regular emails or newsletters.
+- Aim to provide a high standard of education in a safe, secure and stimulating environment, in line with policies and key information which can be found on our school website. - Provide all children with appropriate access to learning experiences and not disadvantage any child from taking part on the grounds of their gender, ethnicity, background or culture, Special Educational Need or Disability, or any other discriminatory factor. - Welcome and encourage parents' interest and involvement in school life. - Contact parents or guardians if there is a problem with an accident or illness, school attendance or punctuality. - Let parents or guardians know about any concerns or problems that affect their child's work, behaviour or wellbeing. - Actively support parents or guardians with resolving problems or improving outcomes for children. - Arrange Consultation Evenings, share pupil achievements and report on academic progress. - Keep parents informed about school activities through regular emails or newsletters.

-The Parent's or Guardian Promise:
+The Parent's or Guardian's Promise: